 The Infiltration Gallery (laterals)

 The second section of the caisson that was stacked on top of the beveled cutting foot, is where the infiltration gallery lateral ports are located.
 Through these ports the lateral screens are going to be pushed out into the aquifer using the green hydraulic tool seen in the pictures below.
 The hydraulic jacking tool is bolted down to the concrete floor, and walls, of the caisson, then a 10′ foot section of 10 inch, slotted ductile iron steel pipe, called laterals, are pushed out through the port from the caisson, into the sand and gravel aquifer.
 (As you can see in the cutaway illustration at the top of the page, the infiltration laterals are arranged out from the caisson like the spokes of a wheel).
 The first section of the screened, or slotted, lateral has a beveled, or pointed, end plug to close off the open end of the intake pipe as well as assisting the screen to be pushed out into the gravel aquifer.
-The screened infiltration gallery laterals are 40 feet below the riverbed of the Columbia river and 60 to 70 feet below the surface of the Columbia river.
+The screened infiltration gallery laterals are 40 feet below the riverbed of the Columbia river and 60 to 70 feet below the static surface of the Columbia river.

-A point of interest: The layers of mud, silt, sand and gravel that the Columbia riverbank filtration process supplies to the infiltration gallery laterals, provides an abundant, consistent, dependable, supply of high-quality source water, with a constant year round temperature, low turbidity (not muddy or murky looking) as well as low levels of undesirable constituents and contaminants, such as viruses, bacteria, pesticides, petroleum and pharmaceuticals.
+A point of interest: The layers of mud, silt, sand and gravel that the Columbia riverbank filtration process supplies to the infiltration gallery laterals, provides an abundant, consistent, dependable, supply of high-quality source water, with a constant year round, non-fluctuating temperature, low turbidity (not muddy or murky looking) as well as low levels of undesirable constituents and contaminants, such as viruses, bacteria, pesticides, petroleum and pharmaceuticals.
 The riverbank filtration action also provides an additional barrier to reduce precursors (organics like algae, peat, tannin, leaves, submerged decaying trees, petroleum from boats etc.,) that can form disinfection byproducts during treatment.

 Intake screens on the infiltration gallery